exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Background: RNNs

-While there are different architectures, that also use the concept of cell state and modular updating, such as gated recurrent units (GRUs)~\cite{cho2014learning}, their underlying idea does not greatly differ.
-However, LSTMs were the first to exploit the explained concepts, are more general in their application~\cite{weiss2018practical}, and often outperform GRUs~\cite{britz2017massive}, which is why we focus on conveying networks using the LSTM architecture.
+While there are other architectures that also use the concept of cell state and modular updating, such as gated recurrent units (GRUs)~\cite{cho2014learning}, their underlying idea does not greatly differ.
+However, since LSTMs were the first to introduce the explained concepts, are more general in their application~\cite{weiss2018practical}, and often outperform GRUs~\cite{britz2017massive}, we focus on conveying the LSTM architecture.